pensjonatus/flash-fiction/blog/the-place-part-4.md

 ---
-title: 'The Place Part 4'
+title: The Place Part 4
 date: '2017-07-14'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 My research first made me think that it was all make-believe.
 That visiting